rajkumarmaity23/AI-Based-Sign-Language-Recognition-System/README.md

 # AI-based Sign Language Recognition System

 Welcome to our AI-based Sign Language Recognition System project!
 We're thrilled to introduce a solution aimed at breaking communication barriers for the deaf and mute community, fostering inclusivity across various domains like education, healthcare, and employment.
-With approximately 466 million people worldwide facing deafness and muteness challenges, our project leverages the power of Artificial Intelligence to support and empower individuals in need.
+With approximately 466 million people worldwide facing the muteness challenges, our project leverages the power of Artificial Intelligence to support and empower individuals in need.

 ## Project Highlights